New! Classes begin FALL 2022 at Aoyama campus!!

 - Who can apply?

 - International students at AGU’s partner universities are welcome!
 Since classes are in English, test scores (or the equivalent) of IELTS 5.5 (TOEFL 68) are needed for non-native English speakers.
+Please be noted that IPJS is offered only at Aoyama campus at this point.

 - How do I apply?